hyceate/11ty-hyceate/src/pages/contact.md

 layout: contact
 title: "Contact Me"
 ---
-#### Disclaimer: This form sends to my google form, but does not collect any other data.
+#### Disclaimer: This form sends to my google form.

-If you intend to send any files, please upload to a file distributer and include the link.
+If you intend to send any files for me to examine, please upload to a file distributer and include the link.